aghie/tree2labels/README.md

 You can use any sequence labeling approach to train your model, in a similar way that you would address other NLP tasks, such as PoS tagging, NER or chunking.

-**Baselines:** To train a CRF or MLP baseline like the ones used in this work:
+**Baselines:** To train a CRF/MLP/EMLP baseline like the ones used in this work:
 ```
 python baselines/baselines.py --train $PATH_TRAINSET  --test $PATH_DEVSET --model $PATH_MODEL --baseline (crf|mlp|emlp) --status train --next_context SIZE_NEXT_CONTEXT --prev_context SIZE_PREV_CONTEXT
 ```